Funding and Schemes

 - Must be registered with DAFM (have an equine premise number)

-- Must have a minimum of five eligible hectares of land, owned or leased (take care to renew any lease that will expire within 5 years of application)
+- Must have a minimum of five eligible hectares of land, owned or leased, or rented land (take care to renew any lease that will expire within 5 years of application)

-- Must have submitted a BISS applications BEFORE applying for a TAMS 3 grant
+- Must have submitted a BISS application in the year of application or preceding year i.e. BEFORE applying for a TAMS 3 grant

-TAMS schemes issue in tranches, with batches of approvals allocated on a points basis aginst set criteria rather than first come first served.
+TAMS schemes issue in tranches, with batches of approvals allocated on a points basis against set criteria rather than on a first come, first served basis.
 Tranches open for three months at a time after which applications within the tranche are reviewed and scored by DAFM, then successful applicants informed while the next tranche opens.
 This continues until the fund expires or for the next five years from first opening in 2023.

-NO building or acquisition of materials can commence before approval.
-Grant payment is not issued until all works are complete; receipts etc submitted; and final inspections completed.
-Bridging finance is usually required to cover costs until grant is paid.
+No building or acquisition of materials can commence before approval.
+Grant payment is not issued until all works are complete; receipts etc. submitted; and final inspections completed.
+Bridging finance is usually required to cover costs until grant funding is paid.

-Specifications for building in relation to the equine infrastructures are not yet signed off.
+Specifications for building in relation to the equine infrastructures are not published by DAFM.

 Minimum investment

-Minimum investment eligible for approval per application under all TAMS schemes is €2,000 (except LESS where it is €5,000)
+Minimum investment eligible for approval per application under all TAMS schemes is €2,000 per application (except LESS where it is €5,000)

 Planning Permission